Human hand touching the top of growing wheatgrass blades

 Conclusion

 The juice from wheatgrass is considered a “living food” that is packed with minerals, vitamins, and nutrients that support overall health and wellness.
-It has been used for centuries as a potent health supplement.
-It is eaten, drank and used topically.
-You can find Wheatgrass in raw form, freshly juiced, powderized and in tablets and creams.
-It’s most popularly used as a natural multi-vitamin, and for its purported health benefits such as reducing inflammation, improving digestion, and detoxing the body.
+It has been used for centuries as a popular health supplement.
+It is eaten, drank, and used topically.
+You can find Wheatgrass in raw form, freshly juiced, powderized, and in tablets and creams.
+It’s most popularly used as a natural multi-vitamin and to support digestion and overall wellness as part of a balanced diet.

 Medical Disclaimer

 Please speak with your doctor or other licensed healthcare professional before beginning any new supplement including Wheatgrass.
 None of the content on this site is or should be considered medical advice.
-The purpose of this article is simply to highlight relevant research for those curious about the potential benefits of consuming Wheatgrass.
+The purpose of this article is simply to highlight relevant information for those curious about Wheatgrass.

 Leave a comment